benjyongzh/llm-data-analyst/README.md

 - Manage and enable/disable database connections
 - Create conversations and retrieve full message history
 - Toggleable sidebar for switching conversations and configuring connections
-- Conversations are summarized after each assistant reply using an LLM to keep context within token limits, and each summary records its last refresh time
+- <!-- Conversations are summarized after each assistant reply using an LLM to keep context within token limits, and each summary records its last refresh time -->
+- Conversation history is stored via a LangGraph checkpointer backed by PostgreSQL, which keeps the latest K messages and summarizes older ones
 - Inline error messages with cleared loading indicators for failed API calls
-- Summarization failures are logged and warnings emitted after repeated errors
 - Guardrail checks validate generated SQL and responses, detecting PII or profanity and halting the workflow on violations
 - Intent classification and entity extraction are handled by an LLM instead of keyword heuristics